kangarii/kangarii/README.md

 - 🌱 I'm learning about technology
 - 🎓 I'm a self-taught enhtusiast about programming
-- ⚡ Fun fact ~ Let's get started
+- ⚡ Fun fact toilet is a best place to solve a problem

 ### Learn :